Ellinaut/elliRPC-Specification/README.md

 The procedure call endpoint SHOULD be used to execute a single procedure.

 The url path for this endpoint (after a possible prefix) MUST be `/procedures/execute`.
-This endpoint MUST only be accessible via http method `POST`.
+This endpoint MUST only be accessible via HTTP method `POST`.

 #### Request